-The classes students have taken, the projects they have organized, the ideas they have developed and the seminars they have attended can provided them with more than simply a sense of accomplishment and satisfaction.
+The classes students have taken, the projects they have organized, the ideas they have developed and the seminars they have attended can provide them with more than simply a sense of accomplishment and satisfaction.
 Applicants prior study and life experiences can translate into credits toward a Hood College degree.

 Hood College will accept up to 62 credits from an accredited community college and up to 94 credits from a four-year college or university.
 Students must complete their last 30 credits at Hood College.